wangandrewt/bike-survey/README.md

 ## SQLite3 Database

 The database (web/db.sqlite3) can be deleted.
-Running "python manage.py runserver" will create a new database automatically.
-Create the models in the database by running "python manage.py migrate".
+Running `python manage.py runserver` will create a new database automatically.
+Create the models in the database by running `python manage.py migrate`.
 Remember to create a new superuser.

 ## Instructions